resistance-protocol/litepaper/README.md

 A hand full of degens have helped tremendously during early development of smart contracts and their simulations.
 Without these kinds of educational, inspirational, technical and moral support this paper could not have been written in the first place.
+I will always be there for you.